Registration

 Prerequisites

-NATS Stream
+NATS stream

 When using the jetstream destination, a JetStream stream must exist before registration entries can be published.
 Use ccm registration init to create or update the stream: